Strunevskiy/background/README.md

 # Background - The Great Music App
 * Background is music player with predefined playlists of background music for relax, party, bars and restaurants.
-* The music player allows to download and listen to your favorite music anywhere for free.
 * Creating your own music collection is easy using search of the application.

 # Libraries used to build app